 The 8x magnification telescope T156E1 provided the gunner with a secondary direct fire sight if the primary sighting system involving his periscope became inoperable.
 It was mounted coaxially with the 90mm gun on the right side of the recoil cylinder and had a 7°24' field of view.
 The vertical range lines and spaces each represented 200 yards (180m), while the horizontal lines and spaces were each 5 mils or 1 lead.
 The boresight cross represented zero range or deflection.
 (Picture from TM 9-7012 90-mm Gun Tank M48.)

-The range drive T25 found in the phase I through III fire control systems was mounted to the turret roof, and consisted of five range scales and a manually-operated turning mechanism.
+Seen on the left, the range drive T25 found in the phase I through III fire control systems was mounted to the turret roof, and consisted of five range scales and a manually-operated turning mechanism.
 The bottom four scales represented four different ammunition types and were graduated in yards, while the top scale was graduated in mils and indicated the elevation required for the particular range shown on the ammunition scales.
 The pinion shaft knob turned both the range scales to the proper range, as well as the output shaft, which transmitted the appropriate superelevation.
 The unit was 11½" (29.2cm) long and wide, 8" (20cm) tall, and weighed 13½lb (6.12kg).
-(Picture from TM 9-6013 Range Drive T25.)
+The ballistic drive T24 on the right connected the periscope sights and the range drive.
+The ballistic unit on the T24 lacked range scales since these were contained in the T25.
+The T24 was 38" (97cm) long, 11" (28cm) wide, 12" (30cm) high, and weighed 74lb (36kg).
+(Picture from TM 9-6013 Range Drive T25 and TM 9-6065 Ordnance Maintenance Ballistic Drives M3 (T23E1), M4 (T23), T23E2 and T24.)

 The range drive T25's ammunition and elevation scales are seen here being removed from the base assembly.
 From top to bottom, the mils scale was graduated from 0 to 63 mils in 1-mil intervals; the M71 high-explosive shell scale read from 0 to 5,000 yards (0 to 4,570m) in 200-yard (180m) intervals; the M82 armor-piercing, capped, shot scale was the same as the M71's; the M304 HVAP shot scale read from 0 to 3,400 yards (0 to 3,110m) in 200-yard (180m) intervals; and the T108 HEAT shell scale read from 0 to 4,400 yards (0 to 4,020m) in 200-yard (180m) intervals.
 (Picture from TM 9-6013 Range Drive T25.)